samply/beam/README.md

     "app1.proxy-hd.broker-project1.samply.de",
     "app5.proxy-ma.broker-project1.samply.de"
   ],
-  "task_type": "My important task",
   "body": "Much work to do",
   "failure_strategy": {
     "retry": {
       "backoff_millisecs": 1000,
       "max_tries": 5
     }
-  }
-}
+  },
+  "metadata": "The broker can use this field e.g., to filter" }
 ```

 - `id`: UUID to identify the task.
 When the task is initially created, the value is ignored and replaced by a server-generated one.
 - `from`: BeamID of the submitting applications.
-Is automatically set by the Proxy according to the authentification info.
+Is automatically set by the Proxy according to the authentication info.
 - `to`: BeamIDs of *workers* allowed to retrieve the task and submit results.
-- `task_type`: Well-known identifier for the type of work.
-Not interpreted by the Broker.
 - `body`: Description of work to be done.
 Not interpreted by the Broker.
 - `failure_strategy`: Advises each client how to handle failures.
 Possible values `discard`, `retry`.
 - `failure_strategy.retry`: How often to retry (`max_tries`) a failed task and how long to wait in between each try (`backoff_millisecs`).
+- `metadata`: Associated data readable by the broker.
+Can be of arbitrary type (see [Result](#result) for more examples) and is not encrypted.

 ### Result
 Each task can hold 0...n results by each *worker* defined in the task's `to` field.